 The ASU Disability Resource Center is pleased to announced that we have changed our name to Student Accessibility and Inclusive Learning Services.
 A new website reflecting the name change and vision for the office will be launched soon, but our commitment to ensuring accessibility and inclusion for the Sun Devil community will continue through this transition.

 While ASU classes continue to be offered online, Student Accessibility and Inclusive Learning Services remains fully committed to support students with disabilities.

 SAILS staff will continue to be available.
 If there is an accessibility concern related to your course, regardless of how the course is being delivered, please contact your Disability Access Consultant (DAC).
 They can be reached in a variety of ways including: email, phone, or Zoom conference.
 As usual, you can call us at 480-965-1234 or email us at email@example.com.

 Your Disability Access Consultant will continue to be available.
 Appointments will primarily be conducted online or by phone.
 If you have questions or concerns, please email or call your Disability Access Consultant.

-If you haven’t used DRC services previously but feel you may need to, you may register with our office using the New Student Application.
+If you haven’t used SAILS services previously but feel you may need to, you may register with our office using the New Student Application.
 Disability Access Consultants (DAC) can conduct your intake by phone or Zoom meeting.
 If you are already registered with SAILS, call your DAC to discuss changes to your accommodations for this new setting.